 Time to Let Go of That Furby — Here’s What Your ’90s Collectibles Are Worth

 Any chance you know when you last saw your wide-eyed Furby in your parents’ basement?
-Does your teenage dresser now double as a time capsule storing a “Titanic” T-shirt picturing Leonardo DiCaprio, Kate Winslet and the doomed ship?
-Could your old Sega Genesis console still be in the attic?
+Does your teenage dresser now double as a time capsule storing Spice Girls posters?
+Could your old Sega Genesis console still be up in the attic?

-You might want to start looking, because that Furby is worth $16 to $65, an original “Titanic” T-shirt (even without tags) could fetch $100, and Sega Genesis consoles are selling for $50 to $200.
+That Furby is worth $16 to $65, the right Spice Girls poster could fetch more than $150 and pre-owned video game consoles are selling for $50 to $150.
 These values are based on recent “sold items” on eBay.

 The Britney Factor